Home > Pharmacy Technician > Application Process

 PLEASE NOTE: You will still need to include UNOFFICIAL copies of your transcripts (including PPSC) with your application.

-Complete an Application for Admission and schedule an appointment with a PHT Adviser.
+Complete an Application for Admission and schedule an appointment with a PHT Advisor.

 Download PHT Handbook